 Dr. Davis and staff have successfully treated and improved acne scars for more than 25 years.
 We treat most patients with a combination of procedures.
 First, there is under-the-skin “subcision.”
 That is the process of breaking up scar tissue that creates dips and undulations on the surface.
 Then, we follow this with treatment on-the-surface with an Erbium:yag or CO2 laser.
 Doing so, smooths irregular scar edges, which create the shadows that make those scars so apparent.

 Most patients will feel sore for a few days following treatment.
 The surface effects of the laser often smooth out within a week, and our treated patients can quickly return to work or social activities.
 We typically move forward with our treatment programs if we can predict at least a 50% overall improvement.
 Patients who proceed on that basis are seldom disappointed in their results.
 In some cases we can go back 6 to 12 months later and provide additional treatment if we can again predict another increment of improvement.

 Most insurance plans consider this a medical condition and cover treatment.
 As always, insurance is subject to deductibles and co-pays.
 When you call for an appointment we can tell you if we take your insurance.
 We do take most insurances, however.

 We are happy to see patients without insurance and we charge them what insurance companies normally “allow”.
 So, if you’re a cash patient, you are not penalized by paying a retail rate far above what we expect to receive from a health insurance plan.

 Steaks & BBQ

-If you are interested, call our office at 210-614-3355 to schedule a consultation, or, simply click the button below to fill out our contact form.
+If you have acne in San Antonio or South Texas, and are interested, call our office at 210-614-3355 to schedule a consultation, or, simply click the button below to fill out our contact form.
 We look forward to seeing you.